HL7/fhir-medmorph/input/pagecontent/reportsubmission.md

 	- populate the MessageHeader.source.endpoint with the PHA/Research Organization FHIR endpoint.

-##### APIs supported by PHA/Research Organization to receive a message from Backend Service App or Trusted Third Party
+##### APIs Supported by PHA/Research Organization to Receive a Message from Backend Service App or Trusted Third Party

 ```
 POST [PHA or Research Organization FHIR Endpoint]/$process-message when receiving a message from Backend Service App or TTP.
 For synchronous responses, the data is sent back as part of the POST response.
 ```

-##### APIs used by PHA/Resarch Organization to submit a message to Backend Service App or Trusted Third Party
+##### APIs Used by PHA/Resarch Organization to Submit a Message to Backend Service App or Trusted Third Party

 ```
 These APIs are used for sending asynchronous responses back to the healthcare organization directly or via the TTP.